phated/grunt-enyo/README.md

 ## Release History

+0.1.0alpha6 -
+  * Switched from Bower fork to actual Bower (thanks to .bowerrc)
+  * Added .bowerrc to init templates
+  * More Bower tasks implemented (install/add, uninstall/remove, update, search, lookup, list/ls)
+  * Update Bootplate template
+  * Git Submodule Enyo in init:enyo
+  * Add gitignore to init:module
+  * Update Grunt to 0.3.17 and make everything pass lint (use strict)
+  * Update CLI help to display info about Bower tasks (and remove concat, min, server, watch since we have debug and build)

-0.1.0alpha5 - Bower added - remove task - fixed add task
+0.1.0alpha5 -
+  * Bower added
+  * Remove task
+  * Fixed add task

+0.1.0alpha4 -
+  * Build task
-0.1.0alpha4 - Build task - no need for minify.sh or minify.bat
+  * No need for minify.sh or minify.bat

+0.1.0alpha3 -
+  * Add task
-0.1.0alpha3 - Add task - local only (add:layout)
+  * Local only (add:layout)

+0.1.0alpha2 -
-0.1.0alpha2 - More init tasks (init:enyo and init:module tasks)
+  * More init tasks (init:enyo and init:module tasks)

+0.1.0alpha1 -
-0.1.0alpha1 - Initial Release (init:bootplate and debug tasks)
+  * Initial Release (init:bootplate and debug tasks)

+## Roadmap

+* Add tests (before Beta)
+* Documentation/examples for Bower tasks
+* Move templates out of bootplate in order to git submodule it for easy upgrades
+* Submit/standardize a module bootplate and git submodule it as a init template
+* Upgrade to Grunt 0.4
+* Create dedicated task for debug server instead of an alias for `server watch`

 ## License
 Copyright 2012 Blaine Bublitz